lonelyjoeparker/qmul-genome-convergence-pipeline/CONTEXT.md

 ## Version and Roadmap

-Currently at public major 0.8 version.
+Currently at prereleasee version 0.8.4, major version 0.8.
 See [CONTEXT_versions.md](CONTEXT_versions.md) for more change log and version informations.

-There is no formal roadmap for this project at present.
+This is intended to be the final version of CONTEXT before the full, public (publication) release, v0.9.0.

+We'll start work on changes (based on user feedback) for 0.9.1+ after six months, aiming for a 1.0 release a year from now.

 ## Credits